JonathanHarper/snake-maths/README.md

 # Snake Maths

-Iteration of the popular game Snake, with an Mathematical educational twist; designed as a teaching aid for children in primary education.
+Iteration of the popular game Snake, with a Mathematical educational twist; designed as a teaching aid for children in primary education.

 Developed for A-Level Computer Science, achieved 100% overall grade.